CMake compilation issue on MacOS-X 4.5.1/Mountain Lion

 Fix: Bug #857.
 Get CMake to compile with g++ instead of c++ (clang) compiler to eliminate warnings.

-Updated by Robin Mills about 8 years ago
+Updated by Robin Mills over 8 years ago

 - Status changed from Assigned to Resolved